Filters = Fake Fun?

 The real you is enough.

 Let’s start a new trend.
 Stop using filters.
 And tell your friends. #NoFilterBeReal

-To help you remember, I created a poster that you can print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.
+To help you with this, I created a “#nofilterbereal” poster for you to print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.